 The reality of taking all of the abuse, physical one of course, but never hitting back

 ►• Gynomendacity: this is a term describing the technique used by authoritarian feminists to prevent others from learning the facts of history as we attempt to do in this book.
-This is crucial not only to manipulate history, truth, and reality but especially for the achievement of the feminist end goal and utopia that is a feminist-gynocentric matriarchy.
+This is crucial not only to manipulate history, truth and reality but especially for the achievement of the feminist end goal and utopia that is a feminist-gynocentric matriarchy.
 This method is derived from cultural Marxism.
-“Critical theory” was developed by the “Frankfurt School” to undermine what they saw as a great evil – Western civilization – so they could replace it with a bureaucratic utopia based on their theories.
+“Critical theory” was developed by the “Frankfurt School” in order to undermine what they saw as a great evil – Western civilization – so they could replace it with a bureaucratic utopia based on their theories.
 Powerful capitalist foundations, controlled by the wealthiest families in the world, have financed the cultural Marxism project for the reason that social control through oppressive bureaucracy serves their interests.
 The goal is to re-institutionalize serfdom.
 Female supremacists are financially rewarded for imposing the brainwashing falsehoods of gynomendacity.
 If you want to become a well-rounded MRA (Men’s Rights Activist), then you must learn about the unknown history of misandry, gynocentrism as well as feminism which this is all the book is about.

-Feminism is gynocentrism!
+Feminism is Gynocentrism!

 "Feminism is only the modern packaging of Gynocentrism, an ancient product, made possible in its present form by the extensive public welfare arrangements of the post-war period.
-In spite of its radical rhetoric, the content of feminism, or one could say, its essence, is remarkably traditional; so traditional that its core ideas are simply taken for granted, as unquestioned and unquestionable dogma, enjoying uniform assent across the political spectrum.
+In spite of its radical rhetoric, the content of feminism, or one could say, its essence, is remarkably traditional; so traditional, in fact, that its core ideas are simply taken for granted, as unquestioned and unquestionable dogma, enjoying uniform assent across the political spectrum.
 Feminism is distinguishable only because it takes a certain traditional idea – the deference of men to women – to an unsustainable extreme.
 Political extremism, a product of modernity, shall fittingly put an end to the traditional idea itself; that is, in the aftermath of its astounding, all-singing, all-dancing final act"

-The traditional idea under discussion is male sacrifice for the benefit of women, which we term Gynocentrism.
+The traditional idea under discussion is a male sacrifice for the benefit of women, which we term Gynocentrism.
 This is the historical norm, and it was the way of the world long before anything called ‘feminism’ made itself known.
 There is an enormous amount of continuity between the chivalric class code which arose in the Middle Ages and modern feminism, for instance.
 That the two are distinguishable is clear enough, but the latter is simply a progressive extension of the former over several centuries, having retained its essence over a long period of transition.
 One could say that they are the same entity, which now exists in a more mature form – certainly, we are not dealing with two separate creatures.